pyrosslib/blog/README.md

 ## How to upload a new Markdown post

-Add a Markdown file to the `_posts` directory.
+Add a Markdown file to the `_posts` directory, commit and make a pull request.
 The name of the file should always be prefaced with the upload date (e.g. `2020-02-20-post-title.md`).

 ```
 ---